shahkaran76/yolo_v3-tensorflow-ipynb/README.md

 # yolo_v3-tensorflow-ipynb
-This repository explains you how to convert the yolo v3 darknet model into tensorflow model and run it jupyter notebook.
+This repository explains you how to convert the yolo v3 darknet model into tensorflow model and run it in jupyter notebook with python3.

 ## 1 What is YOLO?